Stock market today: A torrent of profit reports leaves Wall Street mixed as small stocks keep rising

-NEW YORK (AP) — U.S. stock indexes on Wall Street are edging higher in afternoon trading Tuesday, as earnings reporting season ramps up for big companies.
+NEW YORK (AP) — U.S. stocks held relatively steady in a calm Tuesday on Wall Street, as earnings reporting season ramped up for big companies.

-The S&P 500 was up 0.1% after earlier drifting between small gains and losses.
-Stocks in the benchmark index were roughly evenly split between gainers and losers.
-The Dow Jones Industrial Average was up 58 points, or 0.1%, as of 2:41 p.m.
-Eastern time, and the Nasdaq composite was 0.1% higher.
+But the smaller stocks in the Russell 2000 continued their big run and rose 1%.
+They’ve flipped the market’s leaderboard recently and zoomed higher amid hopes for coming cuts to interest rates.

-Dozens of companies are reporting their results for the spring on Tuesday, with a couple highly influential Big Tech companies coming after trading ends for the day in Alphabet and Tesla.
-Expectations are generally high, and analysts are forecasting the strongest profit growth for S&P 500 companies since late 2021, according to FactSet.
+The mixed trading came as dozens of companies reported their results for the spring, with the headliners of Alphabet and Tesla coming after trading closed for the day.
+Expectations are high, and analysts are forecasting the strongest profit growth for S&P 500 companies broadly since late 2021, according to FactSet.

+UPS was one of the heaviest weights on the S&P 500 and tumbled 12.1% after delivering weaker profit and revenue for the spring than analysts expected.

+But CEO Carol Tomé said the company's U.S. business delivered more packages than a year earlier, its first such growth in nine quarters, and called it a "significant turning point for our company."

+Nvidia was the stock most forcefully pushing downward on the S&P 500.
+Its loss of 0.8% for the day was relatively modest, but the S&P 500 gives more weight to bigger stocks, and Nvidia is worth more than $3 trillion.

+Comcast dropped 2.6% after reporting revenue for the spring that fell short of expectations.
+Its biggest declines came from lower attendance at its U.S. theme parks and from its studios business, which didn’t have as big hits as last year’s “The Super Mario Bros.” and “Fast X” movies.

-GE Aerospace thrust 6.6% higher after beating analysts' forecasts for profit in the spring and raising its forecast for earnings over the full year.
-It was one of the strongest forces lifting the S&P 500.
+Helping to offset those losses was GE Aerospace, which flew 5.7% higher after beating analysts’ forecasts for profit in the spring and raising its forecast for earnings over the full year.

-Danaher rose 6% after likewise reporting better profit and revenue for the latest quarter than analysts expected, in part because of strength at its Cepheid molecular testing business.
+Zions Bancorp. jumped 6.2% after reporting better profit for the latest quarter than expected.
+It and stocks of other regional banks continue to recover from the industry's mini- crisis that began in March 2023, triggered by the punishing effects of high interest rates.

 Easier times may be ahead for rates.
 With inflation slowing, the wide expectation on Wall Street is for the Federal Reserve to begin lowering its main interest rate in September.
 That would offer some relief for both the economy and financial markets after the Fed has held the federal funds rate at the highest level in more than two decades.

-Treasury yields have sunk since the spring on such expectations, and they ticked a bit lower again on Tuesday.
-The yield on the 10-year Treasury eased to 4.24% from 4.25% late Monday.
+Treasury yields have sunk since the spring on such expectations, and they remain below their heights reached in April.
+The yield on the 10-year Treasury held steady at 4.25%, where it was in late Monday trading.

 In stock markets abroad, indexes were mixed across Asia and Europe.